bsssgrace/Data-Science-bootcamp-projects/README.md

 * [x] Statistics
 * [x] Intro to Classical Machine Learning
 * [ ] Intro to Python
+  - `On-Demand_Intro to Python` is created when learning basic Python, OOP and Pandas in on-demand class - `Python`.
 * [ ] Essential Python for Data Analyst
 * [ ] Dashboard